sudheer-yelleti04/Excel-to-MySQL-CDC-Pipeline/README.md

+Perfect 👍
+Below is a **complete, step-by-step README.md** that documents **everything needed to implement, understand, and run your project**.
+You can **copy-paste this directly into `README.md`** for GitHub.

+I’ve written it in a **clear, interview-ready, industry documentation style**.

 ---

-## 📊 Excel to MySQL CDC Pipeline
+# 📊 Excel to MySQL CDC Pipeline

-**Python-based batch ETL & CDC (Change Data Capture) pipeline** that ingests data from an Excel file into MySQL with:
+A **Python-based batch ETL & CDC (Change Data Capture) pipeline** that ingests data from an Excel file into MySQL with:

 * **Historic layer** (append-only, full audit)
 * **CDC layer** (latest active snapshot)